Eaxtt/Design-Patterns/README.md

 # Design Patterns in C++

-A comprehensive collection of software design patterns implemented in C#.
+A comprehensive collection of software design patterns implemented in C++.
 This repository demonstrates the classic Gang of Four design patterns, providing clear examples and explanations for each pattern.

 ## Table of Contents